kilofox/kohana/modules/unittest/guide/unittest/test_doubles.md

 : Asserts that the parameter is greater than `$value`.

 `$this->anything()`
-: Returns TRUE regardless of what the parameter is.
+: Returns true regardless of what the parameter is.

 `$this->equalTo($value, $delta = 0, $canonicalizeEOL = false, $ignoreCase = false)`
 : Asserts that the parameter is equal to `$value` (same as not passing a constraint object to `with()`).
 : `$delta` is the degree of accuracy to use when comparing numbers. i.e. 0 means numbers need to be identical, 1 means numbers can be within a distance of one from each other.
-: If `$canonicalizeEOL` is TRUE then all newlines in string values will be converted to `\n` before comparision.
+: If `$canonicalizeEOL` is true then all newlines in string values will be converted to `\n` before comparision.
-: If `$ignoreCase` is TRUE then both strings will be converted to lowercase before comparision.
+: If `$ignoreCase` is true then both strings will be converted to lowercase before comparision.

 `$this->identicalTo($value)`
 : Asserts that the parameter is identical to `$value`.